FRRouting/frr/doc/user/ospf_fundamentals.rst

   The address of the router to forward packets to for the route.
-This may be, and usually is, left as 0 to specify that the ASBR originating the External @acronym{LSA} should be used.
+This may be, and usually is, left as 0 to specify that the ASBR originating the External :abbr:`LSA` should be used.
 There must be an internal OSPF route to the forwarding address, for the forwarding address to be useable.